Synthird/Negate-decimal/README.md

 negateDecimal.negate(-14.3); // Returns 14.3 as a double.
 ```

+## Archival

+This repository has been archived.
+It will no longer maintained.

 ## License

 This repository contains the MIT license.
 You must give credit if you are going to use its source code.
+Even if it is archived.